 Shop,” “Best Oil Service,” “Best Reputation in Automotive

-anniversary - specializes in one-stop, full-service automotive
+anniversary - specialized in one-stop, full-service automotive

 maintenance, repair, inspection, information.
-CCS is a
+CCS was a

 Bosch-Authorized Auto Service Center, NAPA AutoCare Center, ASE

 Blue Seal Certified, AAA-Approved Auto Service Center and a

 Bobby has been published in Motor Age, BE Radio & AutoInc.;

 produces a monthly e-newsletter of automotive advice, trends,

 tips & technology; & authors a weekly newspaper article.